cristisulighetean/aeroponic-tower-control/README.md

 This is a simple control system for an aeroponic tower to control the pump that is distributing nutrients to the plants.

-### Hardware used:
+## Hardware used

 - ESP01 with relay module (ESP8266)
 - FTDI converter (used to program the ESP01)
 - 5V 2A power supply to power up the ESP from 220V

 ## Programming the ESP01